 “Bags of Help continues to fund thousands of projects across the UK.
 We want to ensure that the money raised benefits as many local people in as many different places as possible so we’ve extended the range of groups and projects that we can support.

 “The scale and variety of activities supported by Bags of Helps shows what can be achieved when communities are given the support and the encouragement they need to make change happen in their local area.”

 Funding is available to community groups and charities looking to fund local projects that bring benefits to communities.
 Anyone can nominate a project and organisations can apply online.
 To find out more visit www.tesco.com/bagsofhelp

 ASCEND, All Saints’ Church Centre, Gosforth Lane, South Oxhey, Herts WD19 7AX.

 NOTES TO EDITORS:

-- The Bags of Help initiative is supported by money from the five pence charge levied on single-use carrier bags in Tesco stores.
+- Bags of Help is supported by money from the five pence charge levied on single-use carrier bags.

-- So far Bags of Help has awarded over £24 million to 2,421 local community projects.
+- So far Bags of Help has awarded over £27 million to more than 3,500 local community projects.